Azure/AzureAD-App-Docs/articles/en-us/netsuite/sso_configure.md

    d.
 Click **Submit**.

-6.In Azure AD, Click **View and edit all other user attributes** check-box and add attribute.
+6. In Azure AD, Click **View and edit all other user attributes** check-box and add attribute.

    ![Configure Single Sign-On](./media/ns-attributes.png)

-7.For the **Attribute Name** field, type in `account`.
+7. For the **Attribute Name** field, type in `account`.
 For the **Attribute Value** field, type in your Netsuite account ID.This value is constant and change with account.
 Instructions on how to find your account ID are included below:

    ![Configure Single Sign-On](./media/ns-add-attribute.png)